 The benefits of a bioregional approach are threefold.
 By using bioregional ecological health as a starting point for human governance, we can: (1) implement a key aspect of Earth Jurisprudence, that is, we can develop our understanding of place and connection with our local Earth community; (2) map out what nature needs to thrive and (in contrast to the idea of ‘sustainable development’) we can build understanding about the critical parameters and ultimate ‘end-game’ for us to work within and (3) redesign human culture and society so that economic, social and political systems all work towards the same, life sustaining ecological goals.

-AELA's collaborative research process is drawing on a range of disciplines, and the excellent work that has been (and continues to be) carried out by people around Australia and the world, including:
+AELA's collaborative research process is drawing on a range of disciplines, and respects and builds on the excellent work that has been (and continues to be) carried out by people around Australia and the world, including: